-\xhdr{Description} In this experiment, we test robustness in a controlled setup.
+In this experiment, we test robustness in a controlled setup.
 We craft two environments: Env-A made of clean Wikipedia articles and Env-B made of full HTML pages of Wikipedia articles.
-Then, we continue the training with the masked language modeling (MLM) loss from existing checkpoints for both \IRMLM and \ERMLM with these two environments and evaluate the MLM perplexity on a held-out dataset of clean Wikipedia articles.
+We use 120K articles split equally into the two environments (see \Appref{app:struct_noise} for data details).
+Then, we continue the training with the masked language modeling (MLM) loss from existing checkpoints for each of \IRMLM, \ERMLM, \MTLM, and \EnsLM with these two environments and evaluate the MLM perplexity on a held-out dataset of clean Wikipedia articles (25K held-out sentences).
 Intuitively, \ERMLM should try to fit the HTML part of the training data and thus be more surprised by the clean Wikipedia articles during the test set.
 However, \IRMLM should learn to ignore the HTML because it does not generalize from Env-B to Env-A.

-The results are visualized in \Figref{fig:struct_noise}.
-See \Appref{app:struct_noise} for hyper-parameters considered.
-On the left-most plot, we report the average perplexity on the test set averaged over all experiments distinguishing \IRMLM and \ERMLM.
-On the center plot, we report the average perplexity on the test set as a function of the number of training steps.
-Finally, on the right, we report the probability that for any given hyper-parameter configuration, \IRMLM has a lower perplexity than \ERMLM.
-In these experiments, paired comparison is particularly important because varying hyper-parameters results in large variations of perplexity.
-Blindly averaging amplifies the variance and hides the structure of model performance \cite{peyrard-etal-2021-better}.

-For reference, the perplexities on the same test set of pretrained \dBERT and \ROBERTA{} are, respectively, $14.43$ and $6.71$.